yuu0602/MCM3/README.md

 7. Output validation.

 Raw FASTQs, alignments, bigWigs, peak outputs, and publication figures are intentionally not tracked in GitHub.
 To rebuild from FASTQ files, place `bulkRNAseq_data/` and `CUT&RUN_data/` beside the two condition folders and follow the relevant condition README.

-The reference transcript FASTA is downloaded by the pipeline during a raw rebuild and is also not tracked.